tuantruong2206/abc-icommerce-config-repo/README.md

     ```
     - you can verify and see above services
 - API play around:
-    - Because there is a limitation of time, the prototype is not completely good enough for exception handling.
-This project is to demo purpose only.
-It shows such as microservice, internal service to service communication, kafka event, global exception handling etc.
-    - The context to test API is as below scenario (my ASSUMPTION):
-        - Admin create product by inventory/product api (POST/PUT/DELETE/GET)
-        - Then user can create basket and create basket detail by API, while add basket detail with particular product, shopping cart service will call inventory service for checking avaiability production quantity
-        - Final user and submit basket id to order service for checkout, while doing checking order service will call shopping cart server to get basket info then call inventory service for order, Finally call shopping cart service to close basket
     - Please strictly follow above scenario to play around with the system.
-Here below is API detail
+Here below is API detail:
-    -  Inventory service: I did data validation on this service
+    -  Inventory service: I did data validation on this service, global exception handling as well as auditing
         - CRUD and data validation check as below:
-            - Create product with error return product name is null
+            - Create a product with error return product name is null
             ```sh
              curl --location --request POST 'http://localhost:8082/inventory/product' \
              --header 'Content-Type: application/json' \